Holy Shab-e-Meraj on February 8

 In the journey, the Prophet travelled on the "Buraq" to Heaven where Allah gave him some instructions to take back to the devotees regarding the details of prayers.

-Muslim devotees will offer special prayers at mosques and homes seeking blessings of Allah for the welfare of the entire nation and the Muslim Ummah.
+Muslim devotees will offer special prayers at mosques and homes, seeking blessings from Allah for the welfare of the entire nation and the Muslim Ummah.

 Comments